OrangeFlash81/hsemailmd/README.md

 - Stick to inline styles; many clients discard `style` tags entirely.
     - Speaking of styles, Gmail doesn't appear to like single-quotes in CSS.
 It seems to throw away the _entire_ `style` attribute if it contains one.
-- Even using them seems like a good idea, base64 images have mediocre support and don't work very well in Gmail.
+- Even though using them seems like a good idea, base64 images have mediocre support and don't work very well in Gmail.
 I'm hosting images on Runciman instead.
 (I wouldn't need to if Gmail supported SVG...)
 - iOS deserves extra testing, as it can sometimes decide that an email should be a different size and shift everything to one side, leaving a big ugly white gap.
 If you'd like to test efficiently, start a Litmus trial.